Common Passport Photo Mistakes to Avoid

 Eyes Not Visible

-Eyes closed, squinting, or covered by hair.
+Eyes are closed, squinting, hidden by hair, or partially covered by shadows.

 Old Photo